Devil's Chimney (Gloucestershire)

-The Devil's Chimney is a limestone rock formation that stands above a disused quarry in Leckhampton, near Cheltenham, Gloucestershire, England.
+The Devil's Chimney is a rock formation on Leckhampton Hill, south of Cheltenham, Gloucestershire, England.

+It is a largely man-made pillar outcrop, formed when an incline to a quarry was cut behind it, isolating the pillar from the main hillside.
 It is named for its peculiar shape, that of a crooked and twisted chimney rising from the ground.
 The Devil's Chimney is a local landmark, but its origins are uncertain.
 In 1926 it survived an earthquake, but not without a few cracks.
 In 1985 it was repaired and protected from further erosion.

+Location

+The Devil's Chimney is on the western edge of the Leckhampton Hill Local Nature Reserve, which is part of the Cotswolds Area of Outstanding Natural Beauty.
+Leckhampton Hill has a history of extensive stone quarrying.

 Local legend

+The outcrop was well-known as a local landmark by the time that Cheltenham was established as a popular tourist destination, although its true origin appears to have been forgotten already.
+Ruff's History of Cheltenham (1803) describes it as, its grotesque chimney, built by preternatural hands and Built by the devil, as say the vulgar.
+It was no doubt built by shepherds in the frolic of an idle hour.

 Legend holds that the Devil's Chimney is the chimney of the Devil's dwelling deep beneath the ground.
 Supposedly the Devil, provoked by the many Christian churches of the area, would sit atop Leckhampton Hill and hurl stones at Sunday churchgoers.
 However the stones were turned back on him, driving him beneath the ground and trapping him there so he could not further harass the villagers.
 Now he uses the mass of stones as his chimney to let free the smokes of hell.

-Visitors to the Devil's Chimney would leave a coin on top of the rock as payment to the Devil in exchange for his staying in his underground home and not leaving to create mischief and spread evil in the local area.
+Visitors to the Devil's Chimney would leave a coin on the rock as payment to the Devil in exchange for his staying in his underground home and not leaving to create mischief and spread evil in the local area.